We are searching for

 • Glass-related Damage

-Car comprehensive insurance will not cover any damage related to a collision, including interior or exterior damage to your vehicle or any other involved parties, medical expenses resulting from injuries, legal fees relating to an accident, or loss of income.
+Comprehensive insurance coverage will not cover any damage related to a collision, including interior or exterior damage to your vehicle or any other involved parties, medical expenses resulting from injuries, legal fees relating to an accident, or loss of income.
 In addition, this type of insurance won't cover the cost of property stolen from your car, only the damage incurred to your vehicle during the theft itself.

 How Much Does Comprehensive Car Insurance Cost?